 1. Summon the cockeyed image for editing.

 Refer to the earlier section "Editing an image" for specific directions.

-- 2. Choose the Rotate tool. - 3.
-Tap the Rotate Left or Rotate Right button to reorient the image in 90-degree increments.
+- Choose the Crop / Rotate tool. - Tap the 90° icon to rotate the image in 90-degree increments, or drag the sliders to set a specific angle.